Royals send Santana, $4.3M to Mariners for 2 young pitchers - WHIZ News

 KANSAS CITY, Mo.
-(AP) — The Royals traded slugger Carlos Santana and nearly $4.3 million to the Seattle Mariners for right-handers Wyatt Mills and William Fleming on Monday, clearing the way for Kansas City to bring up hot prospect Vinnie Pasquantino .
+(AP) — The Royals traded first baseman Carlos Santana and nearly $4.3 million to the Seattle Mariners for right-handers Wyatt Mills and William Fleming on Monday, clearing the way for Kansas City to bring up hot prospect Vinnie Pasquantino.

+Pasquantino was not in the starting lineup against Texas on Monday night because of tight travel schedules, but Royals general manager J.J.
+Picollo and manager Mike Matheny expect his big bat to be in the lineup regularly.

+“When I was growing up, I had a dream of playing professional baseball.
+But I just enjoy playing the game,” said Pasquantino, who was doing his laundry when he learned of his big league call-up.
+“I still do now, and I’m going to continue to try to do that as we move forward.
+I just love playing the game.”

-The Royals optioned Mills, a 27-year-old veteran, to Triple-A Omaha while designating right-hander Ronald Bolaños for assignment.
-Fleming was assigned to Class-A Quad Cities.
+The Royals optioned Mills, a 27-year-old relief pitcher, to Triple-A Omaha while designating right-hander Ronald Bolaños for assignment.
+Fleming, a 23-year-old with starting potential, was assigned to Class-A Quad Cities.

-Kansas City agreed to send $4,269,231 to Seattle, leaving the Mariners to pay just $1.5 million of the remainder of Santana’s salary in the second year of a two-year, $17.5 million contract.

-After hitting 19 homers in 158 games for Kansas City last season, and providing some veteran leadership to a team going through a long and difficult rebuild, the 36-year-old first baseman is hitting just .216 with four homers through 52 games this season.
+“We’ve been talking with teams the last couple of weeks getting into the middle of June and starting to get into that trade deadline.
+Carlos’ name was coming up pretty frequently,” Picollo said.
+“Over the weekend a couple of teams picked up their interest.
+Last night we thought we had a deal in place.
+It was just a matter of dotting T’s and crossing I’s today.”

 With the Royals last in the AL Central at 26-45 heading into Monday night’s game against Texas, and Santana nearing the end of his contract, it was prudent for Kansas City to clear the way for Pasquantino to begin his big league career.

 The 24-year-old was picked in the 11th round of the 2019 first-year player draft out of Old Dominion and was generally one of the Royals’ overlooked prospects until the past couple of seasons.
-He was hitting .280 with 18 homers at Omaha, and was among the Triple-A leaders in extra-base hits, runs, homers and slugging percentage.
+Dubbed the “Italian Nightmare” by Hall of Famer George Brett in spring training, Pasquantino was hitting .280 with 18 homers this season at Omaha, and he was among the Triple-A leaders in extra-base hits, runs, homers and slugging percentage.

-The fact that they got a couple of promising pitchers in Mills and Fleming was a bonus.
+“I’m excited to be in the clubhouse every day and see what everybody’s about,” said Pasquantino, who joins top prospect Bobby Witt Jr. and catcher MJ Melendez among a wave of rookie position players in Kansas City.

+“I’m coming into a clubhouse with some established veterans and I’m excited to learn from those guys,” he said.

 Mills had a 4.15 ERA in eight appearances for Seattle this season, along with going 1-0 with a 1.83 ERA in 19 2/3 innings for Triple-A Tacoma.
 Fleming was picked in the 11th round of last year’s first-year player draft out of Wake Forest and was 6-6 with a 4.92 ERA in 14 starts for Class-A Modesto this season.